A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Analysis of Performance and Efficiency

-To facilitate the comparison, we assume that the parameter settings for the proposed SFI-LoRa, PSK-LoRa, MuLoRa, and DCDSK are $M=2$, $N_{\mathrm{p}}=2$, $SF_{\mathrm{a}}=1$, and $SF=9$, respectively.\footnote{Since the minimum number of superimposed signals within a symbol duration for DCDSK and MuLoRa are $2$, we set the number of selected SFs $M = 2$.
-Moreover, the average symbol duration of the proposed SFI-LoRa scheme is $2^{9.187}T_\mathrm{chip}$ when $M = 2$, which is similar to the competitors at $SF = 9$.} For the similar symbol duration, the data rate of the proposed SFI-LoRa is $\frac{28}{\sum_{i=1}^{M}\sum^{N_{\mathrm{com}}}_{\delta=1}2^{s_{\delta,i}+i-1}/(MN_{\mathrm{com}})\cdot T_{\mathrm{chip}}}$.
-Based on the above parameter setting, the proposed SFI-LoRa, conventional LoRa, ICS/SSK LoRa, PSK-LoRa, MuLoRa, and DCDSK can achieve the date rates of 6.003kbps, 2.197kbps, 2.441kbps, 2.685kbps, 3.906kbps,and 4.394kbps, respectively.
-The data rate of the proposed SFI-LoRa scheme is 173\%, 145\%, 123\%, 53\%, and 36\% higher than that of the conventional LoRa, ICS/SSK-LoRa, PSK-LoRa, MuLoRa and DCDSK schemes, respectively.
+To facilitate the comparison, we assume that the parameter settings for the proposed SFI-LoRa, PSK-LoRa, MuLoRa, DCDSK, and HM-LoRa are $M=2$, $N_{\mathrm{p}}=2$, $SF_{\mathrm{a}}=1$, $f=9$, and $\textbf{S}_{\mathrm{Hm}}=\{s_{\mathrm{Hm},1},s_{\mathrm{Hm},2}\}=\{9,8\}$, respectively.\footnote{Since the minimum number of superimposed signals within a symbol duration for DCDSK and MuLoRa are $2$, we set the number of selected SFs $M = 2$.
+Moreover, the average symbol duration of the proposed SFI-LoRa scheme is $2^{9.187}T_\mathrm{chip}$ when $M = 2$, which is similar to the competitors at $f = 9$.} For the similar average symbol duration, the data rate of the proposed SFI-LoRa is $\frac{28}{\sum_{i=1}^{M}\sum^{N_{\mathrm{com}}}_{\delta=1}2^{s_{\delta,i}+i-1}/(MN_{\mathrm{com}})\cdot T_{\mathrm{chip}}}$.
+Based on the above parameter setting, the proposed SFI-LoRa, conventional LoRa, ICS/SSK LoRa, PSK-LoRa, MuLoRa, DCDSK, and HM-LoRa can achieve the data rates of 6.003kbps, 2.197kbps, 2.441kbps, 2.685kbps, 3.906kbps, 4.394kbps, and 5.164kbps, respectively.
+The data rate of the proposed SFI-LoRa scheme is 173\%, 145\%, 123\%, 53\%, 36\%, 14\% higher than that of the conventional LoRa, ICS/SSK-LoRa, PSK-LoRa, MuLoRa, DCDSK, and HM-LoRa schemes, respectively.
 As mentioned above, the proposed SFI-LoRa scheme offers a substantially improved data rate relative to the existing competitors.